• Home

 Shipping Cookies:

 It’s best to wrap cookies in plastic, removing as much air as possible.
-Place them in a box or container so they don’t move to much but that there is plenty of room between the box they are in and the box you place the box of cookies in.
+You can wrap iced cut out cookies individually, or place drop and similar cookies in a bag together.
+Place them in a box or container (metal tin) or decorative box so they don’t move too much.
+There should be plenty of room between the box they are in and the shipping box you place the smaller package(s) in.
 Two boxes, yes.
 If you wrap cookies and put them into a box without the added box for cushion, they’ll move and break more easily.
 Bubble wrap or the foamy type of plastic wrap will help cushion the cookies, Air bags, or sandwich bags full of air will help.

 baking sheets and parchment paper for baking great cookies